 We produce and market chrome ore, ferrochrome and vanadium, and we are one of the world's largest and lowest-cost producers.
 We also market manganese ore and alloys.

-of vanadium pentoxide produced from our own sources
+of vanadium pentoxide produced at our own assets

 Uses of ferroalloys